lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/C Reactors.md

 In this composite, the array is allocated by `ArrayPrint`, modified by `ArrayScale`, and deallocated (freed) after `Print` has reacted.
 No copy is necessary because `ArrayScale` is the only recipient of the original array.

 Inputs and outputs can also be dynamically allocated structs.
 In fact, Lingua Franca's C target will treat any input or output datatype that ends with `[]` or `*` specially by providing utilities for allocating memory and modifying and forwarding.
 Deallocation of the allocated memory is automatic.
 The complete set of utilities is given below.

+## String Types

+String types in C are `char*`.
+But, as explained above, types ending with `*` are interpreted specially to provide automatic memory management, which we generally don't want with strings (a string that is a compile-time constant must not be freed).
+You could enclose the type as `{= char* =}`, but to avoid this awkwardness, the header files include a typedef that permits using `string` instead of `char*`.
+For an example using `string` data types, see [DelayString.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/DelayString.lf).

+FIXME GOT TO HERE

 #### Macros For Setting Output Values